Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{Performance of WIP}

-The Tukey HSD test was conducted to determine the average distance from the center of the red sphere to that of the blue circle during the chasing task.
+The results of average distance (mean $\pm$ 2 standard deviation) were as follows: DS, $0.16 \pm 0.21$; DM, $0.16 \pm 0.16$; DW, $0.16 \pm 0.15$; N, $0.16 \pm 0.14$; US, $0.15 \pm 0.13$; UM, $0.17 \pm 0.15$; and US, $0.17 \pm 0.15$.
+The Wilcoxon singed rank test with Holm correction was conducted to determine the average distance from the center of the red sphere to that of the blue circle during the chasing task.
 No statistical differences were found between the conditions.
-This result indicates that the existence of elastic input, regardless of the direction or strength of the force, did not affect the success of the participants in catching up with a moving target in VR.

-Fig.\ref{ALL_XP2}(B) shows the results of standard deviation of the walking speed for each participant, which indicates the stability with which the participants could keep a constant speed in each condition.
-The Tukey HSD test was conducted, and a significant difference was found between the control condition and the upward-strong condition (p $<$ 0.05).
-This result suggests that the upward-strong elastic input helps the participants maintain a constant 1.5 m/s walking speed better than the WIP without the elastic input.
+Fig.\ref{ALL_XP2}(B) shows the results of standard deviation of the walking speed for each participant, which indicates the stability with which the participants could keep a constant speed in each condition. {The Wilcoxon singed rank test with Holm correction} was conducted, and a significant difference was found between DS-US ($p=0.006$) and N-US ($p=0.002$).
+This result suggests that the upward-strong elastic input helps the participants maintain a constant 1.5 m/s walking speed better than the WIP with downward strong elastic input and without the elastic input.